 - i.
 Amendments to IFRS 3, Business Combinations.
 The IASB published amendments to IFRS 3 in relation to whether a transaction meets the definition of a business combination.
 The amendments clarify the definition of a business, as well as provide additional illustrative examples, including those relevant to the real estate industry.
 A significant change in the amendment is the option for an entity to assess whether substantially all of the fair value of the gross assets acquired is concentrated in a single asset or group of similar assets.
 If such a concentration exists, the transaction is not viewed as an acquisition of a business and no further assessment of the business combination guidance is required.
 This will be relevant where the value of the acquired entity is concentrated in one property, or a group of similar properties.
 The amendments are effective for business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after January 1, 2020, and to asset acquisitions that occur on or after the beginning of that period.
 Early application is permitted.
-The Trust intends to adopt the amendments to IFRS 3 on the required effective date of January 1, 2020. - ii.
+The Trust adopted the amendments to IFRS 3 on January 1, 2020 and the amendments did not have an impact on the consolidated financial statements. - ii.
 Amendments to Reference to the Conceptual Framework in IFRS Standards.
 On March 29, 2018 the IASB issued a revised version of its Conceptual Framework for Financial Reporting (the Framework), that underpins IFRS Standards.
 The IASB also issued Amendments to References to the Conceptual Framework in IFRS Standards to update references in IFRS Standards to previous versions of the Conceptual Framework.
 Both documents are effective from January 1, 2020 with earlier application permitted.
-The Trust will adopt the amendments in its financial statements for the annual period beginning on January 1, 2020.
-The Trust does not expect the amendments to have a material impact on the financial statements. - iii.
+The Trust adopted the amendments in its consolidated financial statements for the period beginning on January 1, 2020.
+The amendments do not have a material impact on the consolidated financial statements.

+Notes to Consolidated Financial Statements For the Years Ended December 31, 2020 and December 31, 2019 iii.
 Definition of Material (Amendments to IAS 1 and IAS 8).
 On October 31, 2018, the IASB refined its definition of material and removed the definition of material omission or misstatements from IAS 8.
 The amendments are effective for annual periods beginning on or after January 1, 2020.
 Early adoption is permitted.
 The definition of material has been aligned across IFRS Standards and the Framework.
 The amendments provide a definition and explanatory paragraphs in one place.
 Pursuant to the amendments, information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.
-The Trust will adopt the amendments to IAS 1 and IAS 8 in its financial statements for the annual period beginning on January 1, 2020.
-The Trust does not expect the amendments to have a material impact on the financial statements.
+The Trust adopted the amendments to IAS 1 and IAS 8 in its consolidated financial statements for the period beginning on January 1, 2020.
+The amendments do not have a material impact on the consolidated financial statements.